-- Goods can move between FTZs and overseas without the need of paying taxes and duties in China
+- Goods can move between FTZs and overseas without the need for paying taxes and duties in China

-Setting up Wholly Foreign-Owned Enterprises (WFOEs) also become increasingly popular, thanks to the similarities these have with companies registered in China.
+Setting up Wholly Foreign-Owned Enterprises (WFOEs) has become increasingly popular thanks to the similarities they have with companies registered in China.

 If you open a WFOE in an FTZ you can:

 - Pay less or no import taxes